 Biggest Con: Since buying solar panels is an investment, you need to invest a significant amount upfront.
 If you’re paying outright, you’ll need at least $15,000 or however much your system is quoted.
 Many families don’t have this much to spend in one lump sum.
 If you get a loan instead, you’ll have to pay interest, resulting in additional costs for your system.

-Should I Buy?
+Should I Buy My Solar Panels?
 If you have the finances, buying is the better option.
-You’ll earn back what you pay over time and your home’s value will increase should you choose to move.
+You’ll earn back what you pay over time, and your home’s value will increase should you choose to move.

 Leasing Solar Panels